 The Government of Alberta’s Victims of Crime Assistance Program (VAP) helps victims and survivors affected by violent crime.
 Benefits provided by VAP offset financial loss and assist in recovery from injuries.
 A summary of the benefits available to eligible applicants can be found on their website. https://www.alberta.ca/help-for-victims-of-crime.aspx.

 I have been subpoenaed to attend court and I have no support?
 Can CTSS accompany me?

-Yes, upon request, CTSS will provide someone to support you at court.
-We try our best to meet each request.
-If you or someone you know requires a court accompaniment, please contact our court program at: 780-421-2217.
+Yes, CTSS will make every effort to provide an advocate to support you at court.
+While we endeavor to meet each request, this service is dependent upon capacity and staffing.
+If you require court accompaniment, please contact our office at 780-421-2217.

-I would like to know what happened at court, who can I call?
+I would like to know what happened at court, can CTSS provide an update?

 I would like to know more about the investigation; can CTSS provide an update?

 CTSS is not involved in the investigation of your file.
 For all investigation inquiries, please contact the investigating officer.
-If you do not have the officers contact information, you can call the CTSS main line at: 780-421-2217 or the police non-emergency line at: 780-423-4567.
+If you do not have the officer’s contact information you can call the CTSS main line at 780-421-2217 or the non-emergency line at 780-423-4567.

-Our staff and volunteers are not trained therapists, we offer emotional support.
-If you would like to see a psychologist, we would be happy to provide you with contact information for community agencies that offer this service.
+Our staff and volunteers are not trained counsellors, we offer emotional support.
+We would be happy to provide you with contact information for local community agencies and counselling services.

-Yes, our staff can listen and support you with your circumstances.
-However, if you are prepared to report a crime, please contact our non-emergency complaint line at: 780-423-4567 or to our Report a Crime online portal.
+Yes, our staff can listen and support you with your circumstances, however, you cannot make a police report with us.
+If you are prepared to report a crime, please contact our non-emergency line at 780-423-4567 or visit our Report a Crime Online portal.